NiNjA-CodE/Auto-Compile/README.md

 Ronan Ridgway
 11/11/2015

-Programs attempts to compile targeted C, C++ and Java files and produce a more consise error output in a seperate file.
+Program attempts to compile targeted C, C++ and Java files and produce a more consise error output in a seperate file.

 Auto-Compile function for Software Engineering CS 371 @ NMSU with Professor Cook.
 Team_5 www.coderscloud.net